 Examples of Immersion Pathways

 - Research in EES.
-Students would take some EES courses in the area of interest, complete at least two semesters of research with a faculty in EES, and present that research at the EES Research Gala or elsewhere.
+Students would take some EES courses in the area of interest, complete at least two semesters or one summer of research with a faculty in EES, and present that research at the EES Research Gala or elsewhere.

 - Research outside of EES.
 A multitude of research opportunities exist for students outside of Vanderbilt during the summer (examples include REU programs, NASA’s Develop program, etc.).
 A student would take some EES courses in the area of interest and complete the external research program or position (over summer or study abroad).
 The student would present their work at the EES Research Gala.

 - Internships.
 Students would take two EES courses in the area of interest and complete an EES-related internship.
 This may be for credit or not for credit.
 The final project would likely include a paper and a summary of the experience at the annual ‘Summers in EES’ preview event or during the EES Career Seminar, both in the fall.

 - Study Abroad.
 Study abroad programs do not necessarily qualify as an “Immersion” experience.
 However, programs that involve research, internships, or living within the community may qualify.
 The Frontiers Abroad program in New Zealand has research and field camp as a component of the course, including presentation of the research, and so does satisfy the Immersion requirement.
 Other study abroad programs, including EES Maymester courses, can be a component of a student’s Immersion plan but will likely require additional components to satisfy the immersive experience and final product requirements.